A Quick Reference Guide To Plastics and Its Types

 - replicate natural building materials, such as wood.

 - They are mostly impervious in nature.

 - Non-biodegradable hence hazardous

 It is the general name for polymers.
-Plastics are used for filler material, supporting material, but not as a structural material.
+Plastics are useful for filler material, supporting material, but not as a structural material.

 - Insulation (Foamed plastic, expanded plastic)

 - Floor coverings

 - Furniture, Countertops, Tabletops, shower curtains, and accessories.